pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0110.md

 }
 ```

-This tools allows you to finally write tests against complex and subtle async code that you can be
+This tool allows you to finally write tests against complex and subtle async code that you can be
 confident in.
 No more seeing mysterious test failures on CI and wasting hours of CI time re-running
 tests or hours of developer time investigating if they are true errors or simply flakiness in the
 async scheduling.